Roadmap for Filing a Workers’ Compensation Claim in Illinois

 The form also has an attached “Proof of Service” that must be filled out.
 That is a separate document affirming that copies of the Application Form were sent to the employer as well as the Commission.

 The workers’ compensation process can be complex.
 You do not have to go through it alone.
 Contact an experienced St. Charles workers’ compensation attorney today for help filing your claim.
-The professionals at Woodruff Johnson & Evans are here to make sure that you receive the fair compensation that you are entitled to.
+The professionals at Woodruff Johnson & Evans Law Offices are here to make sure that you receive the fair compensation that you are entitled to.